Skip to content

 How are they tracked?

-Now if we command only the speed curve robot will follow it perfectly but if the move is too long or too fast it will miss the demanded positon.
-Why?
+If we command only the speed curve, the robot will follow it smoothly, but if the move is too long or too fast, it may miss the commanded position.
+This happens because:

 Functions

-at the desired positons.
-The path is linear in joint space, because of that actuator motion is easy to validate and predict but TRF/end-effector is hard to predict.
+Moves all robot joints to the desired positions, tracking a specific velocity curve.
+All joints stop at the same time.
+The path is linear in joint space — actuator motion is easy to validate and predict, but the TRF/end-effector path is not.

-The move can be tracked based on speed curve alone or combination of commanded speed curve and position curve.
+Supports trapezoidal or polynomial velocity profiles.
+You can set a desired move duration or specific acceleration and velocity.
+Tracking can be based on the speed curve alone or a combination of speed and position curves.

 MoveJoint(0,-90,180,0,0,180,t=4)